stanford-cocolab/cocolab.stanford.edu/psych204.md

 This course will introduce the probabilistic approach to cognitive science, in which learning and reasoning are understood as inference in complex probabilistic models.
 Examples will be drawn from areas including concept learning, causal reasoning, social cognition, and language understanding.
 Formal modeling ideas and techniques will be discussed in concert with relevant empirical phenomena.

 Instructor: Noah Goodman (ngoodman at stanford dot edu)
-TAs: Desmond Ong (dco at stanford dot edu) and Henry Tessler (mtessler at stanford dot edu)
+TAs: Desmond Ong (dco at stanford dot edu) and Michael Tessler (mtessler at stanford dot edu)
 Meeting time: Tue, Thu 3:15 - 4:30
 Meeting place: Littlefield 103
 Office hours:

 * Desmond: Thursdays 11-12pm, Jordan Hall Room 330
-* Henry: XXX
+* Michael: Mondays 3-4pm, Jordan Hall Room 316
 * Instructor will meet with students after class or by appointment.

 Link to Piazza signup: piazza.com/stanford/spring2015/psych204

+We encourage students to use Piazza for questions that are readily articulable.
+Piazza is a forum for questions & answers, and answers may be posed by both students and TAs.
+We strongly encourage students to answer questions, and TAs will verify the solutions.

 ##Assignments and grading
 Students (both registered and auditing) will be expected to do assigned readings before class.